Home>Blog>10 Best Ways To Keep Bugs Away From Patio Furniture

 Use herbs

 Herbs such as rosemary, basil, and mint contain natural insect-repelling properties.
 Place fresh or dried herbs in a sachet and hang them around your patio furniture.
-You can also make an herbal bug spray by steeping fresh herbs in boiling water and then spraying the cooled mixture onto your furniture.
+This method is particularly effective against spiders and other insects that are deterred by the strong scents of these herbs.

 Use essential oils

 Essential oils such as peppermint, citronella, and eucalyptus have natural insect-repelling properties.
-Mix a few drops of your favorite essential oil with water in a spray bottle and use it to spray around your patio or furniture.
+Mix a few drops of your favourite essential oil with water in a spray bottle and use it to spray around your patio or furniture.

 Use insect-repelling plants